tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note: This is a change from {{RFC5246}}, so in practice many TLS 1.2 clients and servers will not behave as specified above.

-A legacy TLS client expecting to use renegotiation for TLS 1.2 or prior after a previous handshake which receives a TLS 1.3 ServerHello during renegotiation MUST abort the handshake with a "protocol_version" alert.
+A legacy TLS client performing renegotiation with TLS 1.2 or prior and which receives a TLS 1.3 ServerHello during renegotiation MUST abort the handshake with a "protocol_version" alert.
+Note that renegotiation is not possible when TLS 1.3 has been negotiated.

 RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH Implementations of draft versions (see {{draft-version-indicator}}) of this